aaditiayare24/aaditiayare24/README.md

 -🔭 Exploring the fundamentals of Data Science, AI, and Cybersecurity

 ## 🛠️ Tools & Technologies-
 I have a basic working knowledge of Python, C, and C++, along with foundational understanding of digital systems, sensors, and core electrical concepts.
-I have hands-on experience using Arduino for embedded projects and am currently exploring data science, artificial intelligence, and cybersecurity fundamentals.
+I have hands-on experience using Arduino for embedded projects, mainly through academic and self-driven experiments, and am currently exploring exploring data science, artificial intelligence, and cybersecurity fundamentals.

 ## 🚀 Projects
 ### 🔐 File Integrity Checker